Lip-syncing for external audio is provided by Plugin_Remote. Make sure this plugin is enabled when using this feature.

 SNDFILE

-After that, the audio data should divided into short chunks and sent.
-One chunk consists of the string “SND” followed by a 4-digit (decimal) chunk length (in bytes), followed by the body of the raw waveform data.
-No newline code is needed.
-The size of each chunk should be less than 4K bytes.
-For longer audio data, divide it into the small chunks (less than 4K bytes) and send them in turn.
+Then send the audio data in short chunks.
+Each chunk consists of the ASCII string “SND” followed by a 4-digit decimal chunk length (in bytes), followed immediately by that many bytes of audio waveform data.
+No newline is required.
+Send these chunks consecutively for short audio segments (about 1024 bytes each).
+The chunk size must not exceed 4 KB.
+For long audio, split it into chunks and send them in order.

 SNDxxxxyyyyyyyyyyyyyyyyyyy....

-SND: Header
+SND: header

-WebSocket Method #
+WebSocket method #

 Plugin_Remote_Websocket_Host=localhost